Robosapien0/socket_control/README.md

 socket_control
 --------------

+Made a few changes to work with Python 3

 A tiny web app to run on a Raspberry Pi with a [pimote](https://energenie4u.co.uk/index.php/catalogue/product/ENER002-2PI) to seperately control up to four energenie4u RC power sockets, from a mobile